tjuckett/dnd_homebrew/campaigns/astral_conclave_campaign/05_sessions/session_06_2026-06-04_brainstorming.md

   - has lost `15` soldiers and nearly the whole support group,
   - still has `4` soldiers alive and under command,
   - may argue for returning to Calyxis or at least reporting the losses,
-  - can be convinced to continue if the party frames Mirrordune as the chance to stop more deaths.
+  - can be convinced to continue if the party frames Mirrordune as the chance to stop more deaths, but may become furious if it turns out to be a trap.
 - Possible captain line: `I can keep this machine moving.
 I cannot pretend this is still a scouting mission.`

-## Mirrordune Broadcast Purpose
+## Mirrordune Trap Purpose
-- Mirrordune remains active because it is the leyline charging station.
+- Mirrordune remains active because the Conclave wants the party to follow it.
-- Refined crystals or energy cores are being charged there before being moved by vehicle back toward [[Heliox Prime]].
+- The real charge operation has mostly moved on or been routed toward [[Heliox Prime]].
+- What remains is a staged charging site built around the leyline vent.
-- Mirrordune's broadcast keeps convoy timing, relay masking, worker control, and charge-cycle discipline stable long enough for the final shipment to leave.
+- The decoy broadcast mimics convoy timing, charge-cycle discipline, worker control, and relay shutdown.
-- This means Mirrordune is not still up because the Conclave is slow.
-It is still up because the Conclave is willing to risk a field relay to save the crystal shipment.
+- The trap is designed to make the party think they are catching the last moments of a real evacuation.
+- The actual goal is to draw the party, the Reclaimer, Stony's scanner, Selix, Varyn, and the surviving captain/soldiers into the blast radius.
 - Best reveal: Mirrordune's signal does not sound like a retreat.
-It sounds like a countdown.
+It sounds like a countdown because it is one.

-## Mirrordune Fast-Arrival Contingency
+## Mirrordune Trap Sequence
 - Use this because the party is likely skipping Cinderhook and pushing straight toward the Mirrordune signal.
-- Mirrordune should not become a full combat encounter unless the players force it.
+- Mirrordune should begin as a deception encounter and become a disaster scene.
-- If the party arrives in time, they see:
-  - a mirrored antenna frame folding inward,
-  - one last crate of charged crystals being lifted out of a leyline charge cradle and loaded onto a Heliox-bound transport,
+- Stage 1 - Approach:
+  - the Mirrordune crystal warms,
+  - the scanner locks strongly,
-  - a relay handler arming the blast failsafe,
+  - the site appears active,
-  - and one or two technicians trying to purge the command bolt and stupor-field device that control the workers.
+  - and the decoys make sure the party sees movement around the charge cradles.
+- Stage 2 - Bait:
+  - decoy technicians pretend to load or stabilize crystals,
+  - a fake command device is left visible,
+  - an apparent Heliox worker is placed near danger,
+  - and a false transport or crawler looks like it is about to leave.
+- Stage 3 - Commitment:
-- If the party hesitates, the transport clears the site and the relay blast fires.
+  - trigger when the party enters the inner site, fires on the decoys, sends the Reclaimer forward, or touches the bait device/crate.
-- If the party acts immediately, they might:
-  - stop one technician from escaping,
-  - knock loose one charged crystal crate or damage a transport,
+  - The decoys warp out through prepared anchors.
+  - The relay table folds inward and the leyline charge spikes.
+- Stage 4 - Explosion:
-  - interrupt part of the purge sequence,
+  - the leyline-amplified explosive detonates,
-  - or recover clean evidence from the charging station before it burns.
+  - mirrored dunes flash white,
+  - charge cradles erupt upward,
+  - and the blast tries to kill the party and wreck the Reclaimer.
+- Stage 5 - Aftermath:
+  - the trap leaves scorched proof, partial route clues to Heliox, and maybe one failed warp anchor or dead decoy if the party interrupted the sequence.

 ## What They Find At Mirrordune
-- Mirrordune is the leyline charging station and the final relay in the desert chain.
+- Mirrordune was the leyline charging station and the final relay in the desert chain.
 - It sits on mirrored dunes and low glassy ridges above a shallow leyline vent, with charge cradles sunk into glassy sand.
 - Collapsible antenna frames crown the site, angled toward Cinderhook and Heliox while the charging equipment draws power below.
-- Its job is to charge refined crystals, mask the operation, and keep controlled workers synchronized until the final shipment clears.
+- Its old job was to charge refined crystals, mask the operation, and keep controlled workers synchronized until shipments cleared.
+- Its current job is to impersonate that operation long enough to kill the party.
-- The Conclave presence is small, technical, and urgent:
+- The Conclave presence is small, staged, and expendable:
-  - one relay handler in command,
+  - one relay handler or projected handler baiting the response,
-  - two or three field technicians,
+  - two or three decoy field technicians,
-  - one convoy-load coordinator,
+  - one fake convoy-load coordinator,
-  - one portal or escape specialist if you want a named noncombatant,
+  - prepared warp anchors,
-  - and possibly two controlled Heliox laborers or drivers being used as tools rather than soldiers.
+  - and possibly controlled Heliox bodies, simulacra, or already-doomed workers used as emotional bait.
-- There should not be a large combat squad unless the party makes a loud approach or you want escalation.
+- There should not be a large combat squad.
+The explosive is the weapon.

 ### First View
 - A mirrored antenna frame is half-folded, catching sunlight or starlight in hard flashes.